porscheofficial/sls_sat_solving_with_deep_learning/Readme.md

 pip install "jax[cuda]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
 `

 afterwards to install the GPU version of Jax.
-In you use a TPU, use the following command:
+If you use a TPU, use the following command:

 `
 pip install "jax[tpu]" -f https://storage.googleapis.com/jax-releases/libtpu_releases.html